RenataKrupczak/Causality-in-QGP/README.md

 <div align="center">
 <img src="https://user-images.githubusercontent.com/117451854/200028241-6284e2a4-8902-4790-b839-511ae7042d88.png" width="700px" />
 </div>
-Plots for a collision Pb-Pb at 5.02 TeV, different instants of the hydrodynamics evolution are showed.
-Points in red are acausal, in purple are indeterminate and in blue are causal.
+Plots for a collision Pb-Pb at 5.02 TeV, different instants of the hydrodynamics evolution are shown.
+Points in red are acausal, purple are indeterminate and blue are causal.

 # Theoric references:
 - Bayesian analysis used: